 Perfecting Language Skills at the Instituto Cultural in Oaxaca

-Spanish Language Study in Oaxaca, Mexico Through the Senses
+Spanish Language Learning in Oaxaca, Mexico Through the Senses

-Pros: Great Mayan heritage and strong indigenous cultural traditions, low-cost destination; a spectacular lake and volcano ranges; low airfares from the U.S.
+Pros: Great Mayan heritage and strong indigenous cultural traditions; low-cost destination; a spectacular lake and many volcano ranges; low airfares from the U.S.

 Cons: Poorly developed, increasing crime rate and drug trafficking.